msheikh24/aws/RedShift/README.md

 - readratio parameter can only be used when copying DynamoDB.
 The value should be less than the average unused provisioned throughput
 - Multirow-inserts row can be performed but copy is recommended.
 - LOCKS are allowed.

+##### Best Practices

+- Avoid distribution key on temporal columns
+- Always add compression to tables
+- Add sort keys to which filter is being performed
+- Turn the backup option off on staging data

 ## Labs